Is your yard sloped?

 Then you might need to consider a retaining wall.
 Commonly used in residential landscaping, retaining walls serve a variety of purposes around the yard.
 Their most basic job is to prevent the earth on steep slopes from moving downhill or collapsing.

-Controls Water Runoff.
 If your home sits at the bottom of a hill, a retaining wall - alongside other necessary drainage solutions - will help control the risk of erosion and protect your home from water damage.
 By creating a plateau on a hill or slope, you can slow the momentum of water during heavy rainfall.

-Maximizes Space.
-Lastly, retaining walls can also be used to expand your outdoor living space.
+Retaining walls can also be used to expand your outdoor living space.
 Building a retaining wall can transform difficult, sloped areas of your yard into flat, usable surfaces.
 This will maximize space and effectively open up your backyard for entertaining.

 Unsure if your yard could benefit from a retaining wall?
 The professionals at Greenway of Nashville will answer any questions you have and engineer a wall that serves the needs of your yard while acting as a beautiful focal point of your property.

 In addition to preventing soil erosion, retaining walls give homeowners the chance to include custom stonework or other hardscaping into their outdoor spaces.
 Below are the four primary types of retaining walls and their specific purposes:

 Gravity walls use their own weight to maintain stability and hold back soil.
 This common type of retaining wall can be constructed from a variety of materials including concrete, stone, and even brick masonry.

 Also known as reinforced retaining walls, cantilevered walls are supported by a slab foundation that extends back into the hill.
 This added strength stabilizes the wall and prevents it from sliding or tipping forward.